LennaHammer/English/EVP/out/words_pronoun.md

 - There's nothing left.
 - Nothing I could say would cheer her up.
 - I have nothing new to tell you.
-- There's nothing else we can do to help.
+- There's nothing `else` we can do to help.
-- There's nothing much to do in our village.
+- There's nothing `much` to do in our village.
-- She did nothing but criticize.
+- She did nothing `but` criticize.

 ## 71. one ## pronoun
 /wʌn/ PARTICULAR PERSON/THING
 [A2]used to refer to a particular person or thing in a group that has already been talked about
 - I've got a few books on Chinese cooking.
 You can borrow one if you like.
-- Which one would you like?
+- `Which` one would you like?
 - Would you make a copy for everybody in the office and a few extras for the visitors?
-- "Which cupcake would you like?"
-"The one in the front."
+- "Which cupcake would you like?" "`The` one in the front."
 - There were lots of people standing watching, and not one of them offered to help.

 ## 72. other ## pronoun
 /ˈʌð.ər/ BELONGING TO GROUP
 [A2]used to refer to a person or thing which belongs to a group or set that you have already talked about
-- Hold the racket in one hand and the ball in the other.
+- Hold the racket in one hand and the ball in `the` other.
-- She gave me one book last week and promised to bring the others on Wednesday.
+- She gave me one book last week and promised to bring `the` others on Wednesday.
 - Some people prefer living in the city, but others perfer the suburbs.

 ## 73. other ## pronoun